imagekitio/docs-keep-a-changelog/api-reference/api-introduction/api-keys.md

 ## Obtaining your API keys

 [View](https://imagekit.io/dashboard/developer/api-keys) your API keys in the ImageKit.io dashboard in the **API keys** section under the **Developer options** tab.
-Every account is provided with one pair of standard public and private keys.
+Every account has one pair of standard public and private keys by default.

 ![The API keys section in Developer options](../../.gitbook/assets/api-keys.png)